 The Waipara Valley has 3 general sites - valley floor, hill slopes or river terraces.
 With soil types comprised of gravely deposits, limestone derived clays and gravely loams over alluvial subsoil depending on what area of the valley the vineyards are situated in.

 Omihi Hills is part of the Torlesse group of limestone deposits.
-Viticulturalists planted Pinot Noir here due to French experience of the affinity between the grape type and chalky soil on the Cote-d'Or.
+Viticulturists planted Pinot Noir here due to French experience of the affinity between the grape type and chalky soil on the Cote-d'Or.

 Discover more about the North Canterbury Wine Region.